 It is a good idea to get advice from a specialist solicitor to guide you through the process of making a power or attorney.
 They can advise you on selecting the right attorneys, talk you through the sorts of decisions that might be required if you lose mental capacity, and outline your options to ensure that your wishes are known.
 They will also ensure that the form is completed correctly and is legally valid.

-If you need help with setting up a health and welfare power of attorney, please contact Stephen Myers on 01782 525007 or email email@example.com.
+If you need help with setting up a health and welfare power of attorney, please contact Sue Hall on 01782 525001 or email firstname.lastname@example.org.

 This article is for general information only and does not constitute legal or professional advice.
 Please note that the law may have changed since this article was published.